Vegetable and fruit treats

 • Bones

-The list of fruits and vegetables that your GS can eat are very limited.
-There are many fruits and veggies that can be harmful to your dog and can cause various illnesses.
-Below is a list of fruits and vegetables that your GS cannot eat.
+The list of fruits and vegetables that your dogs can eat is very limited.
+There are many fruits and vegetables that can be harmful to your dog and cause various illnesses.
+Below is a list of fruits and vegetables that your dog cannot eat.

 • Onions